 Why Are 18-inch Dishwashers More Expensive?

-Also, slimline dishwashers are not as common as the standard 24-inch models, which means less competition on the market and higher prices because they are less produced.
+Also, slimline dishwashers are not as common as the standard 24-inch models, which means less competition in the market and higher prices because they are less produced.

 Can You Put a Countertop Dishwasher in a Cabinet?